coder/coder/docs/templates/authentication.md

 - Environment variables.

-It is usually sufficient to authenticate using the CLI or SDK for the cloud provider before running Coder, but check the Terraform provider's documentation for details.
+It is usually sufficient to authenticate using the CLI or SDK for the provider before running Coder, but check the Terraform provider's documentation for details.

-These cloud platforms have Terraform providers that support authenticated environments:
+These platforms have Terraform providers that support authenticated
+environments:

 - [Google Cloud](https://registry.terraform.io/providers/hashicorp/google/latest/docs)
 - [Amazon Web Services](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)